Open-Markets-Initiative/Directory/Patents/ReadMe.md

 This patent discloses market data source generation supporting binary messages, repeating groups, optional fields and some support for custom fields.
 This is a message based system, lacking support for arbitrary headers and binary data.
 Some language in the patent implies that plain text can be used to generate on binary messages.

-## Universal Binary Specifiaction
+## Universal Binary Specification

-2022-10-13 to 2042-10-13 (Tegel)
+2022-10-13 to 2042-10-13

 https://patents.google.com/patent/US12101388B2/en

-A many-to-many approach that can ingest any IDL or binary protocol documentation.
+A many-to-one approach that can normalize any binary interface description language or binary protocol documentation.

 ## Binary Data Model Compiler

-2024-09-24 (Tegel)
+2024-09-24

 https://patents.google.com/patent/US20240419416A1/en

-A front end of a multistage binary data model compiler built around an independent intermediate representation for generic binary data modeling.
+A multistage, many-to-many, binary data model compiler using generic independent intermediate representations for binary data modeling.

 # Public Domain